h311d1n3r/HadesDbg/README.md

 `readreg` or `rr` -> Returns value of the specified register. e.g: 'readreg rax'
 `readregs` or `rrs` -> Returns values of all registers at once.
 `readmem` or `rm` -> Returns n bytes at the specified address of target. e.g: 'readmem 0x562f9d400000 0xa'
+`readmem_ascii` or `rma` -> Returns an ascii string containing n bytes at the specified address of target. e.g: 'rma 0x562f9d400000 0xa'
 `writereg` or `wr` -> Writes the specified value into the specified register. e.g: 'writereg rsi 0x12345678'
 `writemem` or `wm` -> Writes the specified hex chain at the specified address of target. e.g: 'writemem @0x401ab5 0102030405abcdef'
 `run` or `r` -> Resumes execution after a breakpoint was hit.